Rough differential equations for volatility: Appendix

 \section{Appendix}

-One of the main ingredients that we need is Kolmogorov's continuity criterion \cite[Theorem 2.1 p.25]{RY91}, which we state in the precise form in which it is applied. \begin{thm}[Kolmogorov's continuity criterion for two-parameter processes] \ \\ Let $Z \colon [0,T]^2 \times \Omega \to \bbR$ be a stochastic process taking two time variables such that $Z_{ss} = 0$ for $s \in [0,T]$.
+One of the main ingredients that we need is Kolmogorov's continuity criterion (\cite[Theorem~2.1, page~25]{RY91} and~\cite[Theorem~3.1]{FH20}), which we state as follows: \begin{theorem}[Kolmogorov's continuity criterion for two-parameter processes] \ \\ Let $Z \colon [0,T]^2 \times \Omega \to \bbR$ be a stochastic process taking two time variables such that $Z_{ss} = 0$ for $s \in [0,T]$.
 Assume there exist $a,b,K > 0$ such that for all $s,t \in [0,T]$,